 “LSU has always been one of the premier programs in the nation, both on the men’s and women’s sides.
 Having the opportunity to work with Coach Shaver and his staff is exciting for me because I know it will help me develop into a better coach and learn what it takes to be a part of a championship program,” Robinson said.
 “We all strive to reach our full potential, no matter your profession.
-Becoming a part of the LSU tradition will give me the opportunity to work harder and pursue my full potential while working with coaches and athletes who have been at this level for a very long time.
+Being a part of the LSU tradition has given me the opportunity to work harder and pursue my full potential while working with coaches and athletes who’ve been at this level for a very long time.

-“It’s hard for a program to do what LSU has done on both the men’s and women’s sides for so long.
-To learn from Coach Shaver is a great opportunity for me and something I’m looking forward to.”
+“It’s hard for a program to do what LSU has done on both the men’s and women’s sides for so long, so to help build on that tradition is a great opportunity for me as a coach.”

 “Khadevis Robinson is the perfect fit for our program here at LSU.
-We’re very excited that he will be leading an event area that’s really been instrumental in our pursuit of SEC and NCAA championships over the years,” Shaver said.
+We’re very excited that he is leading an event area that’s really been instrumental in our pursuit of SEC and NCAA championships over the years,” Shaver said.
 “Khadevis is a rising star in our (coaching) ranks.
-It’s special any time you can welcome someone with his experience and pedigree into your program.
+It’s special any time you can have someone with his experience and pedigree into your program.

-“He’s a world-class athlete in his own right, which gives him immediate credibility to the athletes already in the program and the future stars we will recruit well into the future across all event areas.”
+“He’s a world-class athlete in his own right, which gives him immediate credibility to the athletes he recruits and trains here in Baton Rouge.”

-In his one season at Ohio State, Robinson coached sophomore Katie Borchers to All-America honors in the 800 meters while setting school records with personal records of 2:06.95 indoors and 2:05.56 outdoors to claim a spot in the national semifinals at the 2013 NCAA Division I Outdoor Track & Field Championships.
+In his one season at Ohio State, Robinson coached sophomore Katie Borchers to All-America honors in the 800 meters by the U.S. Track & Field and Cross Country Coaches Association while setting school records with PRs of 2:06.95 indoors and 2:05.56 outdoors to earn a spot in the national semifinals at the 2013 NCAA Division I Outdoor Track & Field Championships.